SnowyMouse/invader/README.md

   -p --bump-palettize <val>    Set the bumpmap palettization setting.
 Can be:
                                off or on.
 Default (new tag): off -P --fs-path                 Use a filesystem path for the data.
+  -R --regenerate              Use the bitmap tag's color plate as data.
   -s --mipmap-scale <type>     [REQUIRES --extended] Mipmap scale type.
 Can be:
                                linear, nearest-alpha, nearest.
 Default (new
                                tag): linear
   -t --tags <dir>              Use the specified tags directory.
   -T --type <type>             Set the type of bitmap.
-Can be: 2d, 3d, cubemap,
+Can be: 2d-textures,
-                               interface, or sprite.
+                               3d-textures, cube-maps, interface-bitmaps, or
+                               sprites.
 Default (new tag): 2d -u --usage <usage>           Set the bitmap usage.
+Can be: alpha-blend, default, height-map, detail-map, light-map,
+                               vector-map.
+Default: default
-Can be: default, bumpmap, detail.
-Default: default -x --extended                Create an extended_bitmap tag.
+  -x --extended                Create an invader_bitmap tag (required for some
+                               features).
 ```

 #### Uncompressed bitmap formats